sbernheim4/premiere-mern-stack/app/templates/README.md

 `npm run docker` will create and run the site inside a docker container.
 Port 3000 is mapped so you can continue to view the running container locally.

 ## Folder Structure
 Below is the folder structure for projects made with this generator with an explanation of what each folder contains or what the file is for.
-Some
+This is not an exhaustive list of every file but outlines most of them and their function.
+More information can be found in some of the files themselves about what they do and how they work.

 ```
 - proj_root/
-    - public/ - This is where files built with webpack are placed
+    - public/ - This is where files built with webpack are placed.
+This folder is recreated when building with webpack automatically and should not be committed to your codebase

     - server/ - Your server code including DB models and API routes
         - db/ - Where all DB models and schemas are stored and registered
         - api.js - Where requests to `/api` are handled
         - index.js - Entrypoint for your server
-    - src/ - Where your components live.
-Each folder in here can easily become its own separate bundle by modifying `webpack.config.js` and adding additional values for the entrypoint
+    - src/ - Where your components live
-        - main/
-            - Home/ - A component called `Home`
-                - home.css
-                - Home.jsx
-            - Navbar/ - A component called `Navbar`
         - Routes/ - A component called `Routes`, sets up react-router for client side routing
+            - index.jsx - Declare all your `Route`s here and the components they map to
+            - LazyLoadRoutes.jsx - Allows you to lazy load your route components to reduce bundle size
+        - Navbar/ - A Navbar component for the site
         - styles/ - Global styles folder
         - index.jsx - Entrypoint, this is where react binds the component to a div with an ID of root
     - node_modules/ - a black hole
     - .babelrc - Defines settings for babel transpiling
     - .env - Defines environment variables